frecklehead/Digit-Predictor-MNIST-/README.md

 CSS styles the elements for a visually appealing design.

 **JavaScript Functionality (script.js):**
 - Handles user interaction with the canvas (drawing, clearing).
 - Converts the canvas content to an image.
 - Retrieves the CSRF token.
 - Sends the image data and CSRF token to the server using fetch.
--Displays the prediction result from the server.
+- Displays the prediction result from the server.

 ## Key Points
 - The application leverages the power of machine learning to recognize digits drawn by users.
 - Django provides a robust backend framework to handle the prediction logic and protect against CSRF attacks.
 - JavaScript enables interactive elements like the canvas and dynamically updates the prediction result.
--The project demonstrates how to integrate machine learning models with web applications for practical use cases.
+- The project demonstrates how to integrate machine learning models with web applications for practical use cases.

 # Contributing
 ##Contributions are welcome!
 If you have any suggestions, bug fixes, or enhancements, feel free to open an issue or submit a pull request.